fytient/IMDB_top1000_movies/README.md

 # IMDb Web Scraping Project

-Welcome to the second article of my web scraping guide.
-In the first article, I demonstrated how to find, extract, and clean data from a single web page on IMDb.
-In this article, I'll delve into scraping multiple web pages – a list containing 20 pages and a total of 1,000 movies – using a Python web scraper.
+This project delves into the extraction of data from multiple web pages, with a primary focus on IMDb's Top 1,000 movies spread across 20 pages.
+This achievement is facilitated through the implementation of a robust Python-based web scraper.

 ## Overview